 Thousand Greens is a private, confidential and free community of golfers who belong to highly regarded and top rated private clubs, enjoy meeting other passionate golfers, share thoughts and ideas on all things golf, and enjoy playing with other private club members as their accompanied guests.

 It is a free peer to peer golfer network which does not require any upfront buy-in, annual membership, etc. It relies on like-minded golfers to host fellow club members as accompanied guests upon mutual convenience.
 To join the Thousand Greens network, individuals must be members of highly regarded private golf clubs.
 We are using top100golfcourses.com as a reference list to determine club eligibility.

 The system will thrive with member willingness to host fellow members from other network clubs.
 There is no obligation on part of a host; they accept requests only if convenient.
 In addition to the primary goal of being able to share rounds of golf at other member clubs as their guests, members also build a community of like-minded highly successful people who could become lifelong friends.

 How It Works

 Who can join?
 To join, members must belong to a private golf club.
-We are using the course list of more than a 1000 clubs on top100golfcourses.com to determine club eligibility.
-If a member belongs to a club not listed on that list but that is highly regarded in a popular metro area, they are also welcome to join the network.
-Members will be placed in one of four tiers (best in world, best in country, best in state/province, and other private clubs) depending on the reputation of their best club as determined by the various golf rating and ranking publications.
+Semi-private clubs do not fit well in our model.
+Members are placed in one of four tiers (best in world, best in country, best in state/province, and other private clubs) depending on the reputation of their best club as determined by the various golf rating and ranking publications.

 Will my information be public?
 No. Upon joining, a member will only be able to see the names of the clubs which are represented by the members of the network.
 No member identity or any other personal information will be visible to other members or non-members.